mindyBarrs/skeletal_sites/README.md

    > This is a very empty and basic version of a html index page.
    ### Empty HTML5 Page
    > Is a example of some of the different semantic's new to html5,
    > with some explination.
-There is also somw basic thing used
+There is also some basic things used
    > in creating a website.